Future Frames 2025

 SUBMIT YOUR WORK

-Alireza Vaziri is a multidisciplinary designer and educator whose work lies at the intersection of design, technology, and social change.
-He currently serves as an Assistant Professor of Graphic Design at the University of Maryland and is an active member of the American Institute of Graphic Arts (AIGA).
+Alireza Vaziri (Founder) is a designer and educator whose work lies at the intersection of design, technology, and social change.
+He currently serves as an Assistant Professor of Design at the University of Maryland.
 He holds an MFA in Design from the University of California, Davis.
 With a strong foundation in visual storytelling and interactive media, Alireza’s creative practice explores the power of design to raise awareness about pressing social, political, and cultural issues.
 His work has been recognized internationally and showcased in exhibitions, galleries, and publications around the world.
-Highlights include features in Graphis, Communication Arts, Mut zur Wut, the London International Creative Competition, The Sechrest Gallery of Art, Rubin Center for the Visual Arts, and the Center for Contemporary Art.
+Highlights include features in Graphis, Communication Arts, Mut zur Wut, UCDA, the London International Creative Competition, The Sechrest Gallery of Art, Rubin Center for the Visual Arts, and the Center for Contemporary Art.

-Jonathan David Martin is a creative producer, educator, and director working at the intersection of emerging technology (XR, AI, robotics) and live performance.
-At the University of Maryland, he is a faculty member in the Immersive Media Design (IMD) program, founding Program Manager of the New Works Incubator, and a Co-PI for several interdisciplinary research projects translating cutting-edge science for general audiences.
-He is an XR director, researcher, and performer working at the intersection of immersive technology, documentaries, and live performance.
-His work focuses on using AR and VR to develop new narrative and production approaches to content creation across a range of mediums.
-He comes to immersive media from a performing arts background as a Broadway performer (as an actor and puppeteer in War Horse), stage director, and producer.
+Jonathan David Martin (Founder) is a creative producer, educator, and director working at the intersection of emerging technology (XR, AI, robotics) and live performance.
+At the University of Maryland, he is a faculty member in the Immersive Media Design (IMD) program, founding Program Manager of the New Works Incubator, and a Co-PI for interdisciplinary research projects translating cutting-edge science for general audiences.
+He is an XR director, and performer working at the intersection of immersive technology, documentaries, and live performance.
+His work focuses on using AR/VR to develop new narrative and production approaches to content creation across a range of mediums.
+He comes to immersive media from a performing arts background as a Broadway performer, stage director, and producer.